akfamily/awesome-data/README.md

 # Awesome-data-show

-**P.S. if you want to add your favorite data source, please put an issue here!**
+**P.S. if you want to add your favorite data source, please put an issue in this repo!**

 ## Open Data Tools